 Learn something new every day More Info... by email

-Handheld-Digital Video Broadcasting (DVB-H) is the chief rival of Digital Multimedia Broadcasting.
-When promoting Digital Multimedia Broadcasting during a 3GSM conference in Cannes, LG electronics emphasized that DVB-H makes for higher infrastructure costs, since the technology is less compatible with Eureka 147 Digital Audio Broadcasting (DAB), the standard for digital radio transmission used commonly throughout the world.
+Handheld-Digital Video Broadcasting (DVB-H) is the chief rival of this technology.
+When promoting this technology during a 3GSM conference in Cannes, LG electronics emphasized that DVB-H makes for higher infrastructure costs, since the technology is less compatible with Eureka 147 Digital Audio Broadcasting (DAB), the standard for digital radio transmission used commonly throughout the world.
 DMB is designed to be compatible with DAB.
 In fact, it uses DAB as a transported medium to stream images.

 Much of the technological components necessary for Digital Media Broadcasting and Digital Video Broadcasting transmissions, however, are similar.
 Having originated in Europe, DVB is a set of internationally accepted standards for digital television.
 There are four formats in which it is available: Satellite (DVB-S), Terrestrial (DVB-T), Cable (DVB-C), and Handheld (DVB-H).

 Manufacturers of chips, handsets, and other technology necessary to fully implement this digital broadcasting entertainment innovation are anticipating a tremendous growth in sales.
-Success in South Korea alone, with a projected 6.6 million subscribers to satellite Digital Multimedia Broadcasting services by 2010, suggests that the use of Digital Multmedia Broadcasting will be further expanded.
+Success in South Korea alone, with a projected 6.6 million subscribers to services by 2010, suggests that the use of Digital Multmedia Broadcasting will be further expanded.